TIMOTHY

 were completed.
 Timothy was the survey manager for these projects, which

-entails managing the sample releases including some oversampling low-income
+entails managing the sample releases including the oversampling of low-income

 neighborhoods in the city.